Terms You Need to Know

 At the end of the first term in which the overall institution GPA is less than 2.0, a student will be placed on academic warning status.

-Removal from a class and/or college via completion of proper forms in the Admissions office, Educational Planning, Counseling & Completion office or via the Secure Online System (S.O.S).
+Removal from a class and/or college via completion of proper forms in the Admissions office, Center for Advising, Career & Transfer office or via the Secure Online System (S.O.S).